firefly-iii/docs/docs/docs/data-importer/faq/connection-errors.md

 ## cURL error 7: Failed to connect on port 443: Connection refused

-Happens when the Firefly III Data Importer (**FIDI**) can reach Firefly III, but is actively refused.
+Happens when the Firefly III Data Importer can reach Firefly III, but is actively refused.
 Maybe a firewall is in the way?

 ## Unexpected empty response from Firefly III